 Set up is simple and I waited to try and use it in a hotel room during a recent trip.
 I adjusted the top-mounted tab to “Router” and then plugged it into the AC socket.
 Then I plugged the included Ethernet cable into it and the Ethernet socket in the wall.
 To set up a wireless network, I just went into the Network settings of the device I wanted to use (could have been a laptop but was an iPad), and entered the necessary information and security codes provided — it’s on a business-side card you can put away in your wallet.
 Once done, I had a wireless connection.

 Because of the simplicity of the D-Link DIR-505 All-in-One Mobile Companion Review, I neglected to give the guided tour.
-Not that there’s a lot to see — besides the already-noted LED and the toggle tab on top, the bottom finds the Ethernet socket, a reset button next to it and a USB socket at the other end.
+Not that there’s a lot to see — besides the already-noted LED and the toggle tab on top, the bottom finds the Ethernet socket, a reset button next to it, and a USB socket at the other end.
 More on this now.

 Accessing stored information — be that data content or multimedia content (i.e., video, music) can be done locally by attaching a USB device (thumb drive, etc.) to that USB socket directly.
-This obviates the need for accessing from the “Cloud,” and so provides both a greater security for the contents as well as eliminating transmission issues, since it will be streamed locally.
+This obviates the need for accessing from the “Cloud,” and so provides both greater security for the contents as well as eliminating transmission issues, since it will be streamed locally.
 D-Link makes an app available to access the storage.
 It’s called “SharePort” and is designed specifically to access stored multimedia content from a D-Link compatible router such as the D-Link DIR-505 All-in-One Mobile Companion Review.
 I used it with a variety of content — none of which used exotic file formats — and it all worked fine as a viewing application.
 I wouldn’t just count on it for all possible uses with the storage, however, so don’t get lazy.

-I should probably note that there’s a WPS button on the side to initiate an auto protected/security between the D-Link DIR-505 All-in-One Mobile Companion and another device.
-Those who like such things will find it usable — me, I just go the manual route so I know everything is set up like it should be.
-For more info on this you should go to the D-Link website and download the digital manual.
+I should probably note that there’s a WPS button on the side to initiate an auto-protected/security between the D-Link DIR-505 All-in-One Mobile Companion and another device.
+Those who like such things will find it usable — me, I just go the manual route so I know everything is set up as it should be.
+For more info on this, you should go to the D-Link website and download the digital manual.
 You can also check into any firmware upgrades here as well — you’d download them on a computer connected to the D-Link DIR-505 All-in-One Mobile Companion and then transfer them over, much in the same manner as you would when using one of D-Link’s other routers.

-Bottom line: The D-Link DIR-505 All-in-One Mobile Companion is a device that has dual purposes: those at home can use it to initiate or extend their existing wireless network, while travelers can use it to provide easier networking/local storage access while on-the-go.
+Bottom line: The D-Link DIR-505 All-in-One Mobile Companion is a device that has dual purposes: those at home can use it to initiate or extend their existing wireless network, while travelers can use it to provide easier networking/local storage access while on the go.
 Regardless of which, you can’t fault the straightforward manner in which the $99 retail D-Link DIR-505 All-in-One Mobile Companion provides networking capabilities.